derpyzza/river/SPEC.md

     A Slash followed by an asterisk marks a multiline comment, which is ended by an asterisk followed by a slash.
     Just like in C!

+    /*
+        however, unlike in C, comments can be nested */
 */

 ```